lohiermichael/deployment-of-machine-learning-models/section_13:a_deep_learning_model_with_big_data/README.md

 In this part, we will present the dataset that we are going to use to build and compute the expensive ML model.

+TH **V2 Plant Seedlings** dataset comes from Kaggle.

+It consists of:
+- **5539 images** of
+- **crop and weed seeds** belonging to
+- **12 different species**

+The challenge is:<br>
+Given an image of the plant, **predict which specie it belongs to**.

+We choose this dataset because:
+- it is big enough to cover some of the challenges of deploying a machine learning model built on a large dataset
+- it is small enough to follow the videos along while running

+After this section, we should be able to apply what we learnt utilizing these dataset to larger datasets and more complex models.